DenisGorbachev/money-tree/README.md

 ## FAQ

-**What if I cash out immediately after 1 minute?**
+**Can I cash out immediately after 1 minute?**

-It's a valid strategy, you can do that.
+Yes, you can do that - it's a valid strategy.

 Please note that your investment compounds over time.
-So it's your decision - you can take many small bets & cash out early, or you can make a big bet & cash out later a huge sum.
+So it's your decision - you can make many small bets & cash out early, or you can make a big bet & cash out later a huge sum.

-**I'd like to increase speed.
-Can I do it?**
+**Can I increase the game speed?**

 Yes, you can increase it up to 1% per second.

-The probability of fire stays the same, but the lightnings will happen more often.
+Please note that the probability of fire stays the same, but the lightnings will happen more often.